 You’ve waited months for your safari to finally come around.
 And now you have to decide what you must pack for your safari.
 Decisions, decisions, decisions.
 SafariBookings is here to help.
 Below are a few of our tips.

-1. Passport, Itinerary, Travel Insurance Docs & Etickets
+1. Passport, Itinerary, Travel Insurance Info and E-tickets

 10 things you must pack for your safari

-It seems obvious, but we would be remiss if we didn't put this at the top of the list of what you must pack for your safari.
+It seems obvious, but we would be remiss if we didn’t put these at the top of the list of what you must pack for your safari.

-Remember to put your prescription medications in your hand luggage (in case your check-in bag goes astray... it happens!)…and make sure you have enough of each type to last your entire safari.
+Remember to put your prescription medications in your hand luggage (in case your check-in bag goes astray ... it happens) and make sure you have enough of each type to last your entire safari.
+Get advice from your doctor before traveling about whether you’ll need any antimalarial tablets for your destination(s).

-If you wear prescription glasses, be sure to pack more than one set (in case you lose one or they get broken).
+If you wear prescription glasses, be sure to pack more than one pair (in case you lose one or they get broken).
 You will be outdoors for much of the time, so be prepared.
-Pack a hat, sunblock, long sleeves, and lip balm.
+Pack a hat, sunglasses, sunscreen, long sleeves and lip balm.

 4. Camera, Video and Binoculars

-Whilst most people will remember to take their camera and/or video (or will use their mobile phone), not everyone thinks they need to take binoculars!
-Binoculars are ESSENTIAL for optimum wildlife viewing on safari (and a GOOD pair of binoculars will make a BIG difference to your safari).
+Binoculars are essential for optimum wildlife viewing and a good pair will make a big difference to your safari.
 We strongly recommend a pair of binoculars on safari.
-Get the most expensive you can afford (at least 8x or better still 10x magnification).
+Get the most expensive you can afford (at least 8x, or better still 10x magnification).

 Africa is a photographer’s dream.
-Not only does the boundless wildlife come in all shapes and sizes, but the continent is also blessed with stunning landscapes, colorful people and fabulous light!
+Not only does the boundless wildlife come in all shapes and sizes, but the continent is also blessed with stunning landscapes, wonderful people and fabulous light.
 Don’t miss out.
-Buy a camera, if you don’t already have one.
+Buy a camera if you don’t already have one.

 10 things you must pack for your safari

-Don’t panic!
 Remember, a same-day laundry service is usually available in most safari camps and lodges.
-This means you DO NOT need a change of clothes for each day you are on safari!
+This means you do not need a change of clothes for each day you are on safari.
 The exception will be for mobile tented safaris where it is often difficult, due the mobile nature, to offer a laundry service.
 It may also be possible to leave a bag with the charter company, or person meeting you, for the duration of the safari portion.
-When in doubt, ask your travel agent.
+When in doubt, ask your tour operator.

 Casual but Comfortable